 Main Campus: Monday - Friday, 8 AM to 2:30 PM - Program starts each Jan., Feb.
 (Blount Memorial Hospital Only), May, and Sept.

 Main Campus: Monday - Friday, 3:30 PM - 10:00 PM - Program starts each Sept.

 |Class Type||Day, Night|

-The Practical Nursing program starts three times a year each January, May, and September.
+The Practical Nursing program starts four times a year each January, February, May, and September.

 To complete admissions for Practical Nursing program applicants must submit all general admissions requirements, Practical Nursing program specific requirements, and documents for points by the published deadline to be considered.
 Acceptance is competitive based on a point system.
 Completion of admissions does not guarantee acceptance into the program.

 Student Services at 1100 Liberty Street, Knoxville TN 37919

 - Complete the Application for Enrollment form online by selecting Apply Now.

 - Complete the Free Application For Federal Student Aid (FAFSA) online – the website is www.fafsa.ed.gov and our school code is 004025

 - Provide copy of official, sealed high school transcript or equivalent